 – General Introduction –

-He won a total of 5 WSOP bracelets, placed first in a total of 10 poker tournaments with a buy-in of $5k or higher.
+He won a total of 5 WSOP gold bracelets, placed first in a total of 10 poker tournaments with a buy-in of $5k or higher.
 He only ever entered 30 major tournaments.
-This record still has not been broken, when it comes to pure percentage terms.
+This record still has not been broken, when it comes to pure percentages.

 Many wonder how he would have fared in today’s poker era, but he did not live to see the day as his drug addiction and general degeneracy got the better of him.
-He died in 1998.
+He passed away in 1998.

-In his lifetime Stu had won the World Series of Poker and the Super Bowl of Poker three times each and was introduced to the Poker Hall of Fame in 2001, three years after his death.
+In his lifetime Stu had won the World Series of Poker and the Super Bowl of Poker three times each and was introduced to the Poker Hall of Fame in 2001 posthumously, three years after his death.

 – Key Career Dates –